cfpb/design-system/docs/special-pages/home.md

   <br>

-  ## Contributing to the Design System
+  ## Contribute to the Design System

   We strongly encourage you to participate in the growth and maintenance of the Design System.
 To make contribution easier, the Design System is built on a tool called Netlify CMS, which allows for editing of pages in a web browser, without needing to use git or other command-line tools.